 The Dave Ramsey Gazelle Intense Budget.
-It might be one of the most used phrases in any of Dave Ramsey’s books, blog posts, or videos.
+It might be one of the most used phrases in Dave Ramsey’s books, blog posts, or videos.
 You must have a budget if you want to achieve financial freedom.
 It’s important to tell your money where to go instead of wondering where it all went.

 You can check out this article on Budgeting for Beginners for a more detailed explanation.

-I also have an entire ebook on how to start a budget with all of the printables you might need.
+I also have an entire ebook on starting a budget with all the printables you might need.
 You can find that in the shop.

 Downside.
-Having a budget sucks and I hate it.
-I’m just not good at numbers and organization, and I feel like I keep failing.
+Having a budget sucks, and I hate it.
+I’m not good at numbers and organization and I feel like I keep failing.
 It’s exhausting.

 Find a system that works for you.
 Personal finance is personal.
-Whether it is an app or something that is mostly automated or old-school paper and pencil.
-Everyone can find their best system.
+Everyone can find their best system, whether it is an app or something mostly automated or old-school paper and pencil.

-OK, not really.
+Okay, not really.
 But look at everything with a stern eye.
-Do you really need a house full, a garage full, a storage unit full, and a back shed full of stuff? it’s time to have a Garage Sale!
+Do you need a house, a garage, a storage unit, and a back shed full of stuff? it’s time to have a Garage Sale!

 If items are more valuable than a garage sale will bring, consider Facebook Marketplace or Craigs List.